2018 EV-Grid Accelerator for

 • In 2016, the transportation sector emitted the largest share of greenhouse gases in the United States.
 Electrifying transportation is a vital part of the needed mobility transformation.

 • Governments, utilities, businesses, and communities in the Midcontinent region must work together to ensure that the benefits of transportation electrification are not limited to the higher profile coastal areas.

 • As technology rapidly improves and large investments are being announced, the Midcontinent region intends to move to the head of the pack.
 With strong leadership in place, the Midcontinent region is a perfect home for projects that can lead the way nationally.

 Electric Vehicle in Park Charging station in UK Street

 Schedule and Location

-• The EV-Grid Project Accelerator will be held at the scenic Crystal Mountain Resort, located outside Traverse City, Michigan.
+• The EV-Grid Project Accelerator was held at the scenic Crystal Mountain Resort, located outside Traverse City, Michigan.

 About Rocky Mountain Institute